OpenStackOnRaPi/ostackinstall/README.md

 1. Maintaining 100% consistency between the version of Kolla-Ansible used and the OpenStack release deployed is key for successfull installation of the OpenStack cloud.
 2. This guide refers to OpenStack release ```2023.1``` and respective Kolla-Ansible guide is available under the link ```https://docs.openstack.org/kolla-ansible/2023.1/user/quickstart.html)```.
 Please, note the ```2023.1``` discriminator of OpenStack release in the Kolla-Ansible URI.
 3. Basically, this guide instructs how to _**install**_ OpenStack cloud with Kolla-Ansible.
 For information on how to _**manage**_ OpenStack cloud using Kolla-Ansible, please refer to the original documentation of the Kolla-Ansible project.

-### Management host system configuration

-#### Assumption: the management host is implemented as Ubuntu 22.04 desktop in VirtualBox.
-Other solutions will work too after appropriate adaptations.
+4. **Assumption: the management host is implemented as Ubuntu 22.04 desktop in VirtualBox.** Other solutions will work too after appropriate adaptations.

-#### VM creation and configs
+### VM creation and basic configs

   * Create the VM as desktop machine.
 There are not high requirements for the resources (4GB RAM, 20GB disk, 2vCPU should be sufficient)
   * Configure the network card of the VM in VirtualBox as ```Bridged```.
 This is well suited for Ansible as it may not work well running behind NAT.